johnfarrell/efnote/README.md

 * [Issues](#issues)

 ## What is EFNote?
-EFNote is designed to streamflow journalling, notetaking, bug-reporting, or any other formattable text writing you do.
+EFNote is designed to streamline journaling, notetaking, bug-reporting, or any other formattable text writing you do.

 EFNote is also in heavy development so changes will be frequent and functions